Oops ... we can't seem to find what you were looking for.You may have tried to access an old page, or have a spelling mistake in your URL.

 Diane Awerbuck and Alex Latimer (North) chat about the benefits and challenges of co-writing fiction and what it takes to become Frank Owen.

-Dennis Davis (Guide to Democrats) and John Dugard (Business as Usual) unpack the power of the law in dismantling oppression.
+Dennis Davis (Lawfare) and John Dugard (Business as Usual) unpack the power of the law in dismantling oppression.

 In creating this rich anthology, historian Simon Sebag Montefiore selected more than a hundred letters, of extraordinary delight and diversity, from ancient times to modern day.
 He chats with Fred Khumalo about what it took – and what he learned.

 Ingrid Winterbach and Tony Peake (North Facing) delve into the trickier elements of bringing a story together.

 John Maytham talks to historical writer Graham Viney (The Last Hurrah, - South Africa and the Royal Tour 1947) about the fascinating and detailed story of a pivotal moment in South African history

 Tamara LePine-Williams raises the question we’re all asking: what is our collective responsibility in halting the desecration of planet Earth? with Duncan Brown (Wilder Lives – Humans and our Environments).

 Enjoy dinner with some of the cream of festival authors in one of SA’s top restaurants; authors at all tables, party atmosphere, great winelands food.
 Wines sponsored by Porcupine Ridge.
 Enquiries and bookings: email@example.com

 Ray Ndlovu shares his informed insights into the current state - and future opportunities for - our most powerful neighbour, Zimbabwe, with Mike Wills.